flocks/react-flux-isomorphic-boilerplate/README.md

 Simply run npm test to launch test.
 Tests are launched by Karma and written with Jasmine.
 I choose Jasmine because I noticed Jest was really slow when it comes to test react components.

 Reactify is used to inject getter and setter to the object you want to test.
 It can be convenient in some cases.

+[TODO]
+- complete README
+- enable gzip compression for production
+- find a way to bring nodeJS warning into gulp process